The HobbitHouse Ilustrated Glossary of Woodworking terms

 knockdown fittings --- Mechanical devices (hinges, etc.) for joining components in furniture that has to be easily dismantled.
 See also knockdown joint.

 knockdown joint --- Any joint that is constructed without glue and in a way that it can be disassembled easily.
-Such joints often used removable wedges but may also use various metal fasteners that allow for disassembly.
-Examples:
+Such joints often use removable wedges but may also use various metal fasteners that allow for disassembly.

 lap joint --- A joint made by cutting of part of the face off of one or both of two planks and then placing one over the other so that the faces are flush with each other and then bonding the overlapped portions.
 This can be at the ends or in the middle, and there are specific names for the particular forms.
 Also called "shiplap" joint.
-When one of the mating pieces is only as thick as the groove in the other piece, the joint is a "full lap" joint, otherwise it is a "half lap" joint.
-There are a huge number of variations on this joint, most of which are fully explicated in this glossary under the following terms:
+When one of the mating pieces is only as thick as the groove in the other piece, the joint is a "full lap" joint and when the two planks are the same thickness and half is cut out of each one, it is a "half lap" joint (there are a couple of exceptions to these general rules).
+There are a huge number of variations on this joint, most of which are fully explicated in this glossary under the following set of terms for full lap and half lap joints:

 lapped dovetail scarf --- A lap scarf joint in which the lapped portions are shaped as a dovetail joint.
 There is another version that I think is a better joint, albeit somewhat more complex to create, and that is the shouldered lapped dovetail scarf.
 Examples: